Human Computer Interaction

 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 Skills for Human Computer Interaction Majors

-human computer interaction majors are found most commonly in careers in which the following skills are important:
+A major in human computer interaction prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Speaking - Talking to others to convey information effectively.